Feeds:

 Read Full Post »

-May the merits accumulated be dedicated to her favourable rebirth!
+May all merits accumulated be dedicated to her favourable rebirth.

 Read Full Post »